[BN] Food & Drink newsletter Sept. 7, 2022: Couple gives WNY a Filipino restaurant in Niagara Falls

 ASK THE CRITIC

-Q: Last weekend my wife and I were enjoying dinner at a nice restaurant downtown, a pretty fancy place, for us.
-When we got the bill, I paid it and tipped 20 percent as usual.
+Q: Last weekend, my wife and I were enjoying dinner at a nice restaurant downtown, a pretty fancy place, for us.
+When we got the bill, I paid it and tipped 20% as usual.

-The next day I was going through my wallet and looked at the receipt, and noticed there was an automatic 18 percent gratuity in there before the subtotal.
+The next day I was going through my wallet and looked at the receipt, and noticed there was an automatic 18% gratuity in there before the subtotal.
 So I tipped on my tip.

-Honestly I was getting steamed up before my wife showed me the picture she took of the menu.
-It does say on the bottom that there is an 18 percent automatic gratuity on all tables, but we missed it while we were sitting there.
+Honestly, I was getting steamed up before my wife showed me the picture she took of the menu.
+It does say on the bottom that there is an 18% automatic gratuity on all tables, but we missed it while we were sitting there.

 She says it’s my fault for not paying attention.
 What do you think?